giacomote/AutoHotkeyProject1/scripts/AutoInsertText/README.md

    window title.

 **NOTE 3:** The `data\inputs.json` file can be modified at every time and the script does not need to be reloaded.

+## Portability
+This application is fully portable, meaning you can move it anywhere you like, as long as the computer has AutoHotkey v2 installed.
+If you download the application again, make sure to move the `data/` folder as well to preserve your texts.